school holiday activities melbourne

-The summer school holidays are a wonderful time for families to come together.
-You have Christmas, New Year’s Eve and almost two months of time to spend together and have plenty of fun.
+The summer school holidays are a wonderful time for families and friends to come together.
+You have Christmas, New Year and almost two months of time to spend together for an entire season of fun.
+Ok, we know what you’re thinking.
+Two months!
+How am I supposed to be the source of entertainment for that long?

-This can be a long time, though, and run of the mill activities can get boring pretty quickly.
-Planning ahead is the best way to ensure that no one is bored and you have plenty of new, fresh school holiday activities ready that will provide fun for the entire family.
+For short attention spans, especially in younger families, run of the mill activities can get boring pretty quickly.
+Planning ahead with the best school holiday activities is the best way to ensure that no one (including you) is secretly praying for the start of term.

 The Best Melbourne School Holiday Activities

-This article will explore fun school holiday activities in Melbourne that will ensure everyone has a summer they will never forget.
+This article will explore fun school holiday activities in Melbourne, providing you with some fresh ideas that will ensure everyone has a summer they’ll never forget, from spending more time outside to family days out.

 1. Try something different with an escape room